bguesman/docsify-test/docs/api/overview.md

 # Overview

-Expanse's code structure can be broken up into 3 layers: the **Control Blocks**, **Render Settings**, and **Renderer**.
+Expanse's code structure can be broken up into 3 layers: the **Control Components**, **Render Settings**, and **Renderer**.
 In the following diagram, data flows from left to right along the arrows from the user and the user's scripts all the way to the renderer, which spits out Expanse's image.

 <div class="img-block">